 How it works: The API extracts opinion from unstructured reviews and converts it into structured, ready-to-use data.
 Then, using its 124 semantic models, the API places the data into different categories and ultimately gives it a score of 0 (negative) to 100 (positive).
 It also returns helpful human-like sentences about the overall sentiment of the reviews.

-API features: Besides performing sentiment analysis, the Human Like Sentiment Analysis for Hotel Reviews API can also be used for automatic conversion of reviews into recommendations, semantic classification and comparison of two hotels, travel chat bot enhancement, and review report generation, and more.
+API features: Besides performing sentiment analysis, the Sentiment Analysis 2.0 for Hotel Reviews API can also be used for automatic conversion of reviews into recommendations, semantic classification and comparison of two hotels, travel chat bot enhancement, and review report generation, and more.

 Ease of use: You can use the API’s detailed documentation to get up and running with it within a few minutes.
 There is also an online demo tool to help you in familiarizing yourself with how the API works.